freeverseio/laos/README.md

 * EVM Chain ID: 6283
 * Chainlist Entry: https://chainlist.org/chain/6283

+## Releases

+### Stable versions
+Stable versions follow semver conventions and are monotonically increasing from `X.Y.0` to `X.Y.89`, e.g. 0.1.0, 0.1.1 (patch), 0.2.0 (new version).

+Stable versions are published as GitHub releases [here](https://github.com/freeverseio/laos/releases).

+### Dev versions
+Dev versions are used for testing purposes, thus, they are not published as GitHub releases.

+Dev versions follow semver conventions and are are monotonically increasing from `X.Y.90` to `X.Y.99`, e.g. 0.1.90, 0.1.91.

+Whenever something is merged to `main`, a PR has to be created increasing the spec version of the runtime as described above.
+When the PR is merged, the runtime of the dev version can be produced and installed in the testing network.

 ## Running your own node

 The quickest entry point to run your own LAOS Parachain node: